thingsboard/thingsboard.github.io/docs/getting-started-guides/what-is-thingsboard.md

  - Deliver device data to other systems.
  - Enable use-case specific features using customizable rules and plugins.

-Our goal is to provide the out-of-the-box IoT solution that will enable server-side infrastructure for your IoT applications.
+Our goal is to provide the out-of-the-box IoT cloud or on-premises solution that will enable server-side infrastructure for your IoT applications.

 #### Thingsboard is: